AIJAC: 2020s

-In October 2022, AIJAC joined Liberal Party leader Peter Dutton, the Zionist Federation of Australia and Executive Council of Australian Jewry (ECAJ) in criticising the Albanese government's decision to reverse the Morrison government's recognition of Jerusalem as the Australian Jewish community.
-In November 2022 Australian Jewish journalist Antony Loewenstein criticised AIJAC and the ECAJ for supporting Israel's military occupation of the Palestinians.
+In October 2022, AIJAC joined Liberal Party leader Peter Dutton, ZFA and ECAJ in criticising the Albanese government's decision to reverse the Morrison government's recognition of Jerusalem as the Australian Jewish community.
+In November 2022, Australian Jewish journalist Antony Loewenstein criticised AIJAC and ECAJ for supporting Israel's military occupation of the Palestinians.

 On 29 July 2024, Dutton arrived in Israel for a three-day visit reimbursed by the Australia/Israel & Jewish Affairs Council.
 He met Israeli prime minister Benjamin Netanyahu and other top officials.

 Aims and activities

 As both a think tank and public affairs organisation, AIJAC's stated purpose is to represent the interests of Australian Jews to the Australian government, media, and other media organisations.
 While AIJAC's main focus is on combating perceived anti-Israel bias and misinformation in the media and Australian public, the organisation also has a domestic agenda that includes promoting multiculturalism, human rights and interfaith dialogue; combating extremism, fundamentalism, racism, and antisemitism; promoting Holocaust awareness; pursuing Nazi war criminals; and dealing with the security concerns of Australian Jewish communities and institutions.
 Besides its advocacy and lobbying activities, AIJAC has also produced regular commentary and analysis on Middle Eastern, Australian, and Asian developments.
 Several of AIJAC's main activities have including a visitor program bringing international visitors to Australia and New Zealand, the "Ramban Israel Fellowship" program, the "AIJAC Forum" for young professionals, their monthly Australia/Israel Review magazine, and the "Fresh Air" blog and "Updates" email bulletin on their website.